Harbin: International city

 The rapid growth of the city challenged the public healthcare system.
-The worst-ever recorded outbreak of pneumonic plague was spread to Harbin through the Trans-Manchurian railway from the border trade port of Manzhouli.
+The worst-ever recorded outbreak of pneumonic plague spread to Harbin through the Trans-Manchurian railway from the border trade port of Manzhouli.
 The plague lasted from late autumn of 1910 to spring 1911 and killed 1,500 Harbin residents (mostly ethnic Chinese), or about five percent of its population at the time.
 This turned out to be the beginning of the large so-called Manchurian plague pandemic, which ultimately claimed 60,000 victims.
-In the winter of 1910, Dr. Wu Lien-teh (later the founder of Harbin Medical University) was given instructions from the Foreign Office, Peking, to travel to Harbin to investigate the plague.
-Dr. Wu asked for imperial sanction to cremate plague victims, as cremation of these infected victims turned out to be the turning point of the epidemic.
+In the winter of 1910, Dr. Wu Lien-teh (later the founder of Harbin Medical University) was given instructions from the Foreign Office in Peking (Beijing) to travel to Harbin to investigate the plague.
+Dr. Wu asked for imperial sanction to cremate plague victims, which became the turning point for the epidemic.
 The suppression of this plague pandemic changed medical progress in China.
-Bronze statues of Dr. Wu Lien-teh are built in Harbin Medical University to remember his contributions in promoting public health, preventive medicine, and medical education.
+Bronze statues of Dr. Wu Lien-teh were built at Harbin Medical University to commemorate his contributions in promoting public health, preventive medicine, and medical education.

-The first generation of Harbin Russians were mostly the builders and employees of the Chinese Eastern Railway.
-They moved to Harbin in order to work on the railroad.
-At the time Harbin was not an established city.
-The city was almost built from scratch by the builders and early settlers.
+The first generation of Harbin Russians was composed of the railroad builders and employees who had moved to Harbin to work for the Chinese Eastern Railway.
+At the time Harbin was not yet an established city, having been almost built from scratch by the early settlers.
 Houses were constructed, furniture and personal items were brought in from Russia.
-After the Manchurian plague epidemic, Harbin's population continued to increase sharply, especially inside the Chinese Eastern Railway Zone.
-In 1913 the Chinese Eastern Railway census showed its ethnic composition as: Russians – 34,313, Chinese (that is, including Hans, Manchus etc.) – 23,537, Jews – 5,032, Poles – 2556, Japanese – 696, Germans – 564, Tatars – 234, Latvians – 218, Georgians – 183, Estonians – 172, Lithuanians – 142, Armenians – 124; there were also Karaims, Ukrainians, Bashkirs, and some Western Europeans.
-In total, 68,549 citizens of 53 nationalities, speaking 45 languages.
+After the Manchurian plague epidemic, Harbin's population continued to increase sharply, especially within the Chinese Eastern Railway Zone.
+In 1913 the Chinese Eastern Railway census showed its ethnic composition as: Russians – 34,313, Chinese (including Hans, Manchus, etc.) – 23,537, Jews – 5,032, Poles – 2556, Japanese – 696, Germans – 564, Tatars – 234, Latvians – 218, Georgians – 183, Estonians – 172, Lithuanians – 142, Armenians – 124; there were also Karaims, Ukrainians, Bashkirs, and some Western Europeans.
+In total, there were 68,549 citizens of 53 nationalities, speaking 45 languages.
 Research shows that only 11.5 percent of all residents were born in Harbin.
 By 1917, Harbin's population exceeded 100,000, with over 40,000 of them being ethnic Russians.

+Immediately after the February Revolution of 1917, the Harbin Soviet was organized.
+It sought to seize control over the Chinese Eastern Railway and to defend Russian citizens in Manchuria.
+The Bolshevik Martemyan Ryutin was the chairman of the Harbin Soviet.